JasonForJoy/SPD/README.md

 python compute_metrics.py
 ```

-The same process and commands for U2P-BERT.
+The same process and commands can be done for U2P-BERT.

-**NOTE**: Since the dataset is small, each model was trained for 10 times with identical architectures and different random initializations. <br>
+**NOTE**: Since the dataset is small, each model was trained for 10 times with identical architectures and different random initializations.
 Thus, we report (mean ± standard deviation) in our paper.

 ## Cite